Zeno dynamics in quantum open systems

-QZE has become a focus of attention not only because it can be applied in robust quantum information processing, but also because of its foundational implications about the nature of quantum measurement \cite{phyrep} as well as indistinguishability of state \cite{prd} and entanglement \cite{Smerzi2}.
-Recently, it has been shown that QZE can be comprehended as a physical consequence of the statistical indistinguishability of neighboring quantum states in Hilbert space \cite{Smerzi}.
-The quantum Zeno time (QZT) is expressed in the terms of Fisher information that plays a vital role in quantum metrology.
-These theoretical results are obtained when considering a unitary time evolution.
-However, the analysis in the presence of environment should be considered in a larger space with more general measurements.
-Also the theoretical framework of a unitary time evolution would not be fully applicable to nonunitary quantum Zeno dynamics.
-Thus, QZE of nonunitary physical process still deserves further investigation with the research results on the calculation of quantum Fisher information in the noisy entanglement-enhanced parameter estimation \cite{np,prl1}.
+QZE has become a focus of attention not only because it can be applied in robust quantum information processing, but also because of its foundational implications about the nature of quantum measurement\cite{phyrep} as well as indistinguishability of state\cite{prd} and entanglement\cite{Smerzi2}.
+Recently, it has been shown that Zeno dynamics can be comprehended as a physical consequence of the statistical indistinguishability of neighboring quantum states in Hilbert space\cite{Smerzi}.
+For example we consider a system Hamiltonian driving a pure state $e^{-iH_St}|\psi_0\rangle_S$, and $m$ trials of projective measurements $M=|\psi_{0}\rangle_S\langle\psi_{0}|$ are performed with equal time intervals $\tau=t/m$ during the dynamics.
+The survival probability to find the system at its initial state can be written as $P(t)=1-(\tau/\tau_{Z})^2+\mathcal{O}(\tau^4)$ where $\tau_{Z}$ is the quantum Zeno time (ZT) in terms of Fisher information (FI) and equals to the largest interval such that two states remain indistinguishable\cite{Smerzi}.
+Thus, the accessibility of quantum Zeno dynamics can be quantitatively estimated by ZT that is obtained by calculating FI.
+However, in real experiments there will always be some degree of noise and limitation.
+Zeno dynamics of nonunitary physical process in quantum open system deserves further investigation with fruitful results on the quantum Fisher information (QFI) in noisy systems\cite{np,prl1}.